Lucy Rigby: House of Commons

-Rigby was elected as MP for Northampton North in the 2024 General Election.
+Rigby was elected as MP for Northampton North in the 2024 general election.

 On 29 October 2024, Rigby was elected a member of the Treasury Select Committee.
 She was also subsequently elected as a delegate to the NATO Parliamentary Assembly.
 Following the Assembly's Annual Session in Montreal in November 2024, Rigby was elected as the vice-chair of the Transition and Development Sub-Committee of the Economic and Security Committee.
 Rigby also became the co-chair of the backbench Labour Growth Group.

-In November 2024, Rigby was appointed as a Parliamentary Private Secretary to the Ministry of Justice.
+In November 2024, Rigby was appointed as a Parliamentary private secretary to the Ministry of Justice.
 She was appointed Solicitor General in December 2024, in a minor reshuffle following the resignation of Louise Haigh.

 On 3 February 2025, Rigby was appointed King's Counsel.
 She was appointed Economic Secretary to the Treasury and City Minister on 6 September 2025.
+On 12 May 2026 she was appointed as Chief Secretary to the Treasury, in another minor reshuffle following the resignation of Wes Streeting, becoming the first new MP from the 2024 intake to attend Cabinet.
+She was subsequently appointed a member of the Privy Council on 10 June 2026, entitling her to the style The Right Honourable for life.
+On 21 July 2026, she returned to the former role in the new government under Prime Minister Andy Burnham and Chancellor of the Exchequer John Healey.